ZoeyVid/NPMplus/README.md

   - cloudflare has a limit of 100MB per connection, so uploading/downloading big files my cause problems, if no chunking is used
   - because all data does not take direct way between your users and you, the connection time will increase
   - cloudflare only forwards/protects http(s) traffic on port 80/443 to you, services running on other ports/different protocols are not forwarded/protected (STUN/TURN/SSH)
-  - cloudflare can't protect you if the attacker knows your real ip, as cloudflare only rewrites your dns entries to itself and then acts as a reverse proxy, direct ip connectings to you are not protected (use a firewall like ufw, make sure to allow 80/tcp and 443/tcp+udp for NPMplus, if possible don't open SSH and NPMplus GUI to the internet, but secur ethem behind a VPN like Wireguard)
+  - cloudflare can't protect you if the attacker knows your real ip, as cloudflare only rewrites your dns entries to itself and then acts as a reverse proxy, direct ip connectings to you are not protected (use a firewall like ufw, make sure to allow 80/tcp and 443/tcp+udp for NPMplus, if possible don't open SSH and NPMplus GUI to the internet, but secure them behind a VPN like Wireguard)
   - if you need a WAF => use [crowdsec](#crowdsec)
   - if you want to use the "I'm under attack mode" to protect you from (ai) web scrapes => use [anubis](#anubis-config-supported)
 What are reason for cloudflare?